 What Are the Consequences of Ignition Interlock Device Violations?

-Failing breath tests is a violation of the laws that cover the use of IIDs.
-This also applies if you attempt to remove or tamper with the device, refuse to take random retests, or failure to return for a calibration.
-If you violate ignition interlock device rules and regulations, then you will likely see the following:
+Failing breath alcohol ignition interlock tests is a violation of the laws that cover the use of IIDs.
+This also applies if you attempt to remove or tamper with the device, refuse to take random retests, or fail to return for a calibration to the service center.
+If you violate ignition interlock device rules and regulations, then you will likely face the following:

 - Pay heavy fines